sudheerj/reactjs-interview-questions/README.md

        }
      }
      ```

+     For example, the linter enforce proper naming convention for hooks.
+If you rename your custom hooks which as prefix "use" to something else then linter won't allow you to call built-in hooks such as useState, useEffect etc inside of your custom hook anymore.

      **Note:** This plugin is intended to use in Create React App by default.

 **[⬆ Back to Top](#table-of-contents)**